 - STEM Career Connections: This is a partnership with UCAR, Utah State University, and the Vail Valley Foundation where we have created the STEM Career Connections (STEMCC) project titled ‘Collaborative Research: DTI: STEM Career Connections: A model for preparing economically-disadvantaged rural youth for the future workforce’.
 Through this NSF funded Innovative Technology Experiences for Students and Teachers (ITEST) grant (NSF#12948709) our project will pursue the broad goal to support economically disadvantaged youth in rural Colorado to develop their knowledge of and interest in STEM and computing careers.
 Read more about the project.

 - 3DARVisualizer: I am looking at ways in which 3D Modeling along with Augmented Reality (AR) can help enhance student spatial reasoning skills and how AR can be used as a 3D model debugging tool for novice 3D modelers.
 Read more about 3DARVisualizer.

-3. Engineering Experiences: Engineering Experiences is a National Science Foundation-funded ITEST project (Award #1513102) with the Division of Research on Learning in Formal and Informal Settings (DRL).
-Engineering Experiences is designed to introduce and engage students in engineering during out-of-school time and foster long-term interest and pathways into the field.
+Engineering Experiences: Engineering Experiences is a National Science Foundation-funded ITEST project (Award #1513102) with the Division of Research on Learning in Formal and Informal Settings (DRL).
+Engineering Experiences is designed to introduce and engage youth in engineering during out-of-school time and foster long-term interest and pathways into the field.
 We have developed, implemented, and studied a 16-week, afterschool engineering program aimed at low-income middle school youth.
 The curriculum is based on Unmanned Aerial Vehicles (UAV/Drones), which participating youth must use and modify as appropriate to conduct a range of scientific investigations, culminating in the aerial survey of a mock town suffering from a natural disaster.
 Read more about the project.